-This report has been prepared by Mowi Scotland Ltd. to meet the requirements of the Scottish Environment Protection Agency (SEPA) for an application to use topical sealice veterinary medicines on a marine salmon farm at Hellisay, Isle of Barra (Figure 1).
-The report presents results from coupled hydrodynamic and particle tracking modelling to describe the dispersion of bath treatments to determine EQS-compliant quantities for the proposed site biomass and equipment.
-The modelling procedure follows as far as possible guidance presented by SEPA in January 2022 (SEPA, 2022).
+This report has been prepared by Mowi Scotland Ltd. to meet the requirements of the Scottish Environment Protection Agency (SEPA) for an application to increase the current consent of topical sea lice veterinary medicines at the marine salmon farm Carradale (South), Kilbrannan Sound (Figure 1).
+The report presents results from coupled hydrodynamic and particle tracking modelling to describe the dispersion of bath treatments to determine EQS-compliant quantities for the current site biomass and equipment.
+The modelling procedure follows, as far as possible, guidance presented by SEPA in January 2022 (SEPA, 2022).

 Figure 1.
-Location of Hellisay salmon farm (top) and the location of the ADCP deployments (▲) relative to the proposed pen positions (•).
+Location of the two salmon farms, Carradale North (upper group) and the neighbouring site Carradale (South) (lower group) and the location of the ADCP deployments (\blacktriangle) relative to the pen positions (\bullet).